The following suggestions will solve most of the problems that you might have with the corpora. First, though, if you are

 error messages when you do a query,

-logging in or expired sessions) until you've restarted your browser (and maybe
+logging in or strange error messages) until you've reset the corpus and/or restarted your browser.

 If you have

 already looked at the help files and still have questions, or if you have noticed

 obvious errors or bugs, then feel free to contact us: